Progress Report

 Mudflats

-Description: The Mudflats (placeholder name), in reality the southern terminus of the great eastern mudflats of Morrowind, are where the salty Deshaan Plains crumble into the sea.
+Description: The Mudflats region, in reality the southern terminus of the great eastern mudflats of Morrowind, are where the Deshaan Plains crumble into the sea.
 The local plants and animals are well-adapted to tidal changes in the landscape and the shifting mud and sandbars.
-This is also where the great trade port of Tear is situated – one of the few places where the Dres tolerate the presence of outlanders.

 Arnesian Jungle

 Description: The Arnesian Jungle is the shifting, deceptive northern reaches of Black Marsh.
 Thirty years ago, the Arnesian War resulted in the addition of this territory to the lands of House Dres.
-The visuals of the region are still in the early brainstorming stage.
+Hazardous mushroom swamps cover the innumerable shifting islands of the region, a landscape only the Argonians could feel at home in.